heroterminal/heroterminal-docs/README.md

 You are free to:

 - Read and share the documentation.
-- Use it to create HeroTerminal bootcamps and related content.
+- Use it to create HeroTerminal Case Files and related content.

 You may not: